OrderN/CONQUEST-release/docs/input-output.rst

   * Atom-projected density of states (``IO.write_proj_DOS``)
   * Atomic charges, using the Mulliken approach (``IO.AtomChargeOutput``)

-For diagonalisation calculations, the Kohn-Sham eigenvalues are output in the ``eigenvalues.dat`` file.
+For diagonalisation calculations, the Kohn-Sham eigenvalues and their occupancies are output in the ``eigenvalues.dat`` file.
 The charge densities need post-processing to convert from the standard output format to a file compatible with visualisation (current supported formats include Gaussian CUBE file and OpenDX